andrewiggins/tachometer-reporter-action/README.md

 results identified by the `base-bench-name` and put them at the top of the of the comment.

+By default, if `pr-bench-name` or `base-bench-name` are not provided, then the first two benchmarks in the tachometer results will be compared.

 ### In-progress benchmarks

 ![Picture of a PR comment with icons indicating in progress benchmarks](./docs/in-progress-comment-with-results.png)